Alvi-Rahman/Supershop_Management_System/README.md

       products might be available.
     - Similarly, from `View Category` panel you can view all the categories that have been added so far by the admin.
-        - From this page(`View Category`) you can `Edit` and/or `Delete` the relevant information of each of the category that you have add d so far as an admin.
+        - From this page(`View Category`) an admin can `Edit` and/or `Delete` the relevant information of each of the category.

+-   ### Product

+    On the other hand, Product Page has two tabs as well naming `Add a Product` and `View Products`.

+    - From `Add a Product` you can add different products same as the Category panel but with some more information regarding each product.
+Nevertheless, each of the products must belong to a category that have been added so far by the admin.
+    - Similarly, from `View Products` panel and admin can view all the products that the admin have added.
+        - From this page(`View Products`) an admin can `Edit` and/or `Delete` the relevant information of each of the product.